How to Maintain a Positive Business Reputation

 Social media management

-Social media is a business’s best friend when it comes to business reputation management.
+Social media is a business’s best friend when it comes to a company’s reputation management.
 Why?
 Because you can form relationships with your customers, advertise what they’re interested in (or offer discounts based on this!), and create content that people will want to read or watch while remaining authentic.

 The key here is consistency!
 You don’t want one post about business values followed by an advertisement for the newest product release—it’ll confuse followers who are already trying to keep up with all of the business’s posts.
 This also goes for influencers: if there have been different posts from them recently, but only a couple recent comments, then something might be wrong and their social media reach could be less effective than before as well.